jmquigley/gadgets/docs/lib/treeview/Treeview.md

       ...
     ]

-Where `title` and `subtitle` are shown on the node as text.
+Where `title` and `subtitle` are shown on the node as Label.
+It is editable by double clicking the text in the node.
 The `expanded` boolean will show objects under the parent (if they exist) based on the `children` prop.
 The `children` prop is an array on the parent node of the child nodes linked to this parent.
 Each of these nodes are also potential parent, etc (recursive relationship).

 ## Screen:
 <img src="https://github.com/jmquigley/gadgets/blob/master/images/treeview.png" width="60%" />